Welcome back to Read Not Guess.

 (Note that this is a game you can play anywhere.
 Try it at the dinner table, in the car, or anytime you’re waiting around.)

-We’ve worked through all 26 letters so far, plus a lot of combination sounds.
+Your kids should know all 26 letter sounds so far, plus a lot of combination sounds.
 Let’s check for understanding.
 Ask your child to say the correct sounds as they point to the letters:

 Now we’re going to work on “blending” letter sounds into words.
 Your child can start slowly by saying each sound individually, but each time, they should try to say it just a bit faster.